lucasefe/radar-world-beat/README.md

     npm install

-Install forman (globally) foreman, if youd don't have it.
+Install forman (globally) foreman, if you don't have it.

     npm install -g foreman

 ## Usage

 Run node foreman to start a few processes at the same time: